 It’s a game of driving high, quality yields from every square metre to meet consumer demand and maximise return on investment.
 For optimal conditions, you need the right structure, agro-technical solutions, tools and agronomic knowledge.

-Which structure should I use when growing peppers?
+Which structure should I use when producing peppers?

-There are three common greenhouse structures: glasshouses, poly houses, and net-houses.
-All three are suitable for growing peppers.
-The questions you should ask are: what are the local environmental conditions; and, how much do I want to/can I invest?
+There are three common greenhouse structures: glasshouses, poly houses, and net houses.
+All three are suitable for peppers production.

-Glasshouse structures are suitable for commercial production of peppers in mild to cold climates and require high investments.
-Poly houses are suitable for diverse climatic conditions, and net-houses are more suitable for hotter and dry climates (non-rainy climates
+Glasshouse structures are suitable for commercial production of peppers in mild to cold climates and require high investment.
+Poly houses are suitable for diverse climatic conditions, and net houses are more suitable for hotter and dry climates (non-rainy climates).

 What is the growth cycle of greenhouse peppers?

 Planting time in greenhouses depends on marketing time.
-It’s common to have 1 growing cycle per year that lasts 90 days, from planting to first harvest.
-In good climate conditions, the harvest period will take 7-8 months.
+It is common to have one growing cycle per year that lasts 90 days, from planting to first harvest.
+In good climate conditions, the harvest period will take seven to eight months.

 What is the average yield for different greenhouse structures and technologies, assuming climate conditions are optimal?

-How do the EC and pH affect my greenhouse peppers?
+How do EC and pH affect greenhouse peppers?

-Ensuring the right EC, pH, and nutrient levels in the root-zone is critical for fast growing and high yielding crops.
-This is especially true when growing in soilless media, since the growing medium has low buffer capabilities and demands a fast and precise reaction.
+Ensuring the right EC, pH, and nutrient levels in the root zone is critical for fast-growing and high-yielding crops.
+This is especially true when growing in soilless media, as the growing medium has low buffer capabilities and demands fast and precise reaction.
 You need a system that can react quickly to any change, be it crop stage or climate.
-This can mean the difference between winning and losing.
+This can be the difference between winning and losing.
 Precision drip systems are based on non-drainage drippers, designed for pulse irrigation and special dosing systems that allow you to keep all parameters exactly where you need them, and react to changes on demand.

 What are the benefits of Compensated Non-Leakage (CNL) drippers?

 Irrigation of soilless media is characterised by short irrigation pulses (minutes).
-With CNL drippers, you increase Fertigation™ uniformity by saving the refilling time of the system and preventing system drainage that causes uneven water distribution.
-This means that all the drippers start and stop to drip at exactly the same time.
+With CNL drippers, you increase Nutirgation™ uniformity by saving the refilling time of the system and preventing system drainage that causes uneven water distribution.
+This means that all the drippers start and stop at exactly the same time.

-Medium and thick-walled dripperlines – perfect if you’re looking for durability, longevity and clog-resistance in challenging water conditions when irrigating on flat topographies.
-Ideal for sub-surface drip, orchards, vineyards, field crops and greenhouses in permanent irrigation systems.Read More
+Medium and heavy wall dripperlines – perfect if you’re looking for durability, longevity and clogging resistance in challenging water conditions when irrigating on flat topographies.
+Ideal for subsurface drip, orchards, vineyards, field crops and greenhouses in permanent irrigation systems.Read More